sekargovindarajan/vtkQt6/README.md

 # README
-Draw Sphere (like Hello World) to test the combination of Vtk9 and Qt6.
+Draw Sphere App (I call it the Hello World of VTK) to test the combination of Vtk9 and Qt6.

 ## Qt6+VTK9
 You can see on line 17 of `forms/MainWindow.ui` that `QVTKOpenGLNativeWidget` is used.
 Make sure that